 Most insurers offer enhancements or endorsements to give you the opportunity to expand upon your primary coverages.
 Examples of these enhancements and endorsements include:

 Should a disaster affect your business, it’s important to consider the likelihood of significant income loss—for you and your employees—along with the repairs and rebuilding efforts.
-Business income insurance, also known as business interruption insurance, is typically structured either on a limited time period or limited amount of income.
+Business income insurance, also known as business interruption insurance, is typically structured either on a limited time period or limited amount of replacement cost vs. actual cash value.
 It can prove invaluable in financially protecting you, your family, and your employees as you deal with the aftermath of a loss.

 Finding the right amount of coverage can be difficult.
 While you don’t want to be over-insured and pay unnecessarily high premiums, being underinsured leaves your business and employees vulnerable.
 A good place to start is determining the value of your building.
 Most insurers work with vendors who provide standardized valuation tools, determining a building’s value based on one of two factors:

-• Replacement value: The cost to replace a building with new construction
+Replacement cost: The cost to replace a building with new construction

-• Actual value: The replacement value minus depreciation—also referred to as actual cash value (ACV) or depreciated cost value
+Actual cash value: The replacement value minus depreciation—also referred to as actual cash value (ACV) or depreciated cost value

 The value you choose should be based on your estimated ability to rebuild in case a disaster strikes, and the risk you’re willing to take.
 If your business bases coverage on the actual cash value, you’ll likely pay lower premiums over the course of your policy, but you could be out huge sums if you’re forced to rebuild from scratch.
 If your coverage is based on replacement value, your premiums may rise by a percentage each year to keep pace with the rising costs of new construction, but your out-of-pocket cost in case of emergency would likely be lower.